cx-language/cx/docs/book/design.md

 new code in it forever.
 Sooner or later it will be replaced by another language or languages (at least for writing new code).

-Delta is designed to solve all of the above problems.
+C* is designed to solve all of the above problems.
 Let's take a look at another popular systems programming language, Rust, which also solves (almost) all of the above problems (excluding e.g. the lack of named parameters).
-Rust differs from Delta in the following aspects:
+Rust differs from C* in the following aspects:

 - Guaranteed memory safety is useful for certain types of projects, but for non-safety-critical projects it comes at a cost in productivity (e.g. fighting